AlexNicolasCode/AlexNicolasCode/README.md

 Hi!!
 Welcome to my GitHub!

-My name is Alex, I'm software developer since 2019 as free-lancer and as fulltime developer since 2021.
+My name is Alex, I'm software developer since 2019 as free-lancer and since 2021 as fulltime developer.
 I currently work with JavaScript, Python, Django, React, and Vue, but you'll find projects wrote with Java, Go, Rust, and another tools on my profile too.

 Here I work on personal projects, like Bookue (pinned bellow).